 The Diana Atwood Johnson OSWA Photo Contest

 Launched in 2016, the annual photo contest was re-named in 2017 in honor of Diana Atwood Johnson, who stepped down as the Chair of Connecticut's State Natural Heritage, Open Space and Watershed Land Acquisition Review Board, after having served in that position for 19 years.
-(Read more about Diana Atwood.)
+We are grateful that she was able to enjoy the announcement that the photo contest had been re-named in her honor prior to her passing in January 2018.
+(Read more about Diana Atwood Johnson.)

 The contest is intended to provide a venue for amateur photographers to celebrate CT DEEP’s Open Space & Watershed Land Acquisition Grant Program (OSWA), display their work, and provide CLCC and DEEP with new materials for our publications and communications.

 2021 OSWA Photo Contest